A warm front is the transition zones where warm air replaces a huge mass of cold air.

 In the weather maps, the warm fronts are represented by semicircles.
 The temperature change can be noticed in no time.

-If you see that there is a sudden increase in the temperature, you can understand that a warm front is going to approach soon.
+If you see a sudden increase in the temperature, you can understand that a warm front will soon approach.

 Basics of Warm Front